Commonjava/indy/user/dot-maven-addon.md

 The dotMaven AProx add-on aims to give you a filesystem mount that you can browse to see what content AProx has cached (or is hosting).
 Sometimes this can be a convenient way to quickly look at what a certain POM or metadata file contains, in your native text editor.
 This is a read-only view of the content AProx manages, and as such there really isn't too much to add.

+### Client APIs

+Since its functionality is implemented via on-demand file and directory-listing generators, the dotMaven add-on currently doesn't have a client API.